Christopher Tallon

 “Thick Gravy” is a weird song.
 I made it very very quickly.

-“Whozeewhatsit” sounds like something you might hear on NPR on the weekend in between programming.
+“Whozeewhatsit” sounds like something you might hear between programs on NPR on the weekend when they’re trying to sound cool. (“Coming up on the next MOTH Story Hour…”)

 You must be logged in to post a comment.